MedanoSoft/sand-ui/README.md

 ### Icon

-This icon component uses SVG icons from [Linearicons](https://linearicons.com/free), you can use any of those icons passing the icon name without the `lnr-` prefix, all of those icon names are also described on this [Gist](https://gist.github.com/jhia/ccb7da42ff09e20be4fca68b5ad8fcdd) :octocat:
+This icon component uses SVG icons from [Linearicons](https://linearicons.com/free), you can use any of those icons passing the icon name without the `lnr-` prefix, all of those icon names are also described on this [Gist](https://gist.github.com/jhia/ccb7da42ff09e20be4fca68b5ad8fcdd) and inside [this Icon](https://github.com/MedanoSoft/sand-ui/tree/master/src/Icon/list.md) folder :octocat:

 > Note: Remember to provide any container of this Icon component with a height.